The MAFF specification

 The base specification does not provide a facility for storing the original URL from which each individual file was copied from, as each page is handled as an atomic unit.
 This feature is under consideration as an extension, but even if this information is present, implementations must not rely on it to be able to properly display the page.
 [Conformance level: extended]

 The base specification does not consider custom MIME or HTTP headers associated with individual files, as the MAFF format is designed to work in the same way as when a saved page is opened directly from a local file system.
 This feature is however under discussion as an extension.
 Implementations should not rely on this feature unless necessary, since it may not be available in other implementations.
 [Conformance level: extended]

 Storing and replaying arbitrary MIME headers in an archive can be subject to security considerations.
 While static information about the content itself, like the Content-Type header, is generally safe to be used from every location, information about the relation of the content with other resources may not apply anymore when the resource is moved.
 For example, a site may be listed as allowed in a Content Security Policy header, but this trust relationship is only relevant at the time the content is generated, and should not be used later.

-Web archives demonstrating the features of the file format are available in this directory on the web site of the MAF project:
+Web archives demonstrating the features of the file format are available in this directory:

 Please note that the MAFF archives in the above directory are not served with the application/x-maff MIME media type, thus should be downloaded locally before use.